By Jessica Ramesch

 What is Life Like in Majagual?

-Most residents of Majagual are affluent Panamanians, but it also has an expat contingent, from the U.S., Argentina, Russia, and Asia.
+Most residents of Majagual are well-to-do Panamanians, but it also has an expat contingent, from the U.S., Argentina, Russia, and Asia.
 Mainly expats choose to buy or build a house with ocean views, which costs far less than you would expect to pay in Panama City.
 With the added benefit of being close to the public Veracruz beach, expats enjoy fresh seafood at small beachfront restaurants, paddle boarding, or simply walking their dogs on the beach.

 Majagual tends to particularly appeal to couples and families rather than singles, as homes are far apart.
 It’s a quiet neighborhood, but expats do socialize with each other regularly.